Karandeep07/Karandeep07/README.md

-## Hi there 👋
+# Hi there 👋

 My name is **Karandeep**, and I'm a computer engineer.
-Here's some information about me!
+Welcome to my GitHub profile!<br>Here's some information about me:

-### ⏳ I'm currently learning
+### ⏳ Currently learning
 - C#
 - ML & Data Science

-### 💻 I'm currently working on
+### 💻 Currently working on
-- Python game <!--Personal Website/Portfolio Web-->
+- Alien Invasion
+- Web Portfolio

-### 🌱 Interests:
+### 🌱 Interests
 - Software development
-- Guitar
+- Playing the guitar

-💬 Reach me by email or LinkedIn! karandeeppadam928@gmail.com | https://www.linkedin.com/in/karandeep7/
+💬 Reach me via email at karandeeppadam928@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/karandeep7/)

 <br />